 The audit firm has performed the engagement year after year using the same approach.
 On the planning side, the fraud inquiry and internal control documentation look the same.
 Walkthroughs have not been performed in the last five years.

 On the substantive side, the auditor ties the payables detail to the trial balance.
 He conducts a search for unrecorded liabilities.
 He inquires about other potential liabilities.
 All, as he has done for years.
-Even so, in this year alone, the payables clerk walks away with $3 million—and the audit firm doesn’t know it.
+Even so, in current year, the payables clerk walks away with $3 million—and the audit firm doesn’t know it.

 Processes matter.
 And—for the auditor—understanding those processes is imperative.

 I will say it again: we are looking for risk.
 Our audit opinion says that we examine the company’s internal controls to plan the audit.
 The opinion goes on to say that this review of controls is not performed to opine on the accounting system.
-So we are not testing to render an opinion on controls, but we are probing the accounting processes to identify weaknesses.
-And once we know where risks lie, we can focus in those areas.
+So, we are not testing to render an opinion on controls, but we are probing the accounting processes to identify weaknesses.
+And once we know where risks are, we know where to audit.

 Pick an audit file or two and review your internal control documentation.
 Have you corroborated your understanding of the controls by inquiring, inspecting, and observing the significant transaction cycles?
 Again walkthroughs are not technically required, but the corroboration of controls is.
 The walkthrough process is an effective way to achieve this objective.